-The year 2021 is fast approaching, and many secondary school graduates (pre-degree students) will be making a lifetime decision that will affect their whole career path; filling their Jamb forms for the course they will study at the University.
-These 6 career questions for students should be answered without bias, before they fill a JAMB form, or while choosing a course to study from both 2021 and beyond.
+As time flies, many secondary school graduates (pre-degree students) will be making a lifetime decision that will affect their whole career path; filling their Jamb forms for the course they will study at the University.
+These 6 career questions for students should be answered without bias, before they fill a JAMB form, or while choosing a course to study from both this year and beyond.

 This explains why entrepreneurs, innovators, and people with the ability to think and create are gaining more relevance than people with just certificates and nothing more to prove that they are professionals in their field.

-And it is expected that this shifting trends of professional relevance in the world market will continue to be expressed even more in 2021 and beyond.
+And it is expected that these shifting trends of professional relevance in the world market will continue to be expressed even more in this year and beyond.

 The 6 Career questions for students before Choosing a Course to Study